YacovGold/arduino-whack-a-mole/README.md

 # WhackAMole-Arduino

-Install [PlatformIO](https://platformio.org/platformio-ide) extenssion is vscode
+Install [PlatformIO](https://platformio.org/platformio-ide) extenssion in vscode

-Then configure the 'board_config.h' file with the currect pins
+Then configure the 'board_config.h' file with the correct pins

 Enjoy :)